Razbit/rdrivediary/resource/apache_setup.md

 sudo a2enmod cgi
 ```

-Add the following to your /etc/apache2/apache2.conf:
+Add the following to your /etc/apache2/apache2.conf.
+Substitute the path according to your deployment.
 ```
 <Directory /var/www/path/to/rdrivediary/cgi-bin>
 	Options ExecCGI